anta-semenov/ContactList/README.md

 ![Demo](./demo.gif)

+## Init project

+For init project you need to

+- run `yarn` to install dependencies

+- run `cd ios && pod install` to install ios pods

 ## Scripts

 - run `yarn ios` to start app on ios simulator.
 You can specify exacct simulator with `--simulator` option (for example `--simulator="iPhone 7"`)